jaygriggsau/Project-WhoWouldWin/README.md

 ![](http://i.imgur.com/Fkk92M7h.gif)

 # Usecase
--Your younger sibling or kids are arguning non stop over who is the strongest, Wolverine or Batman?
+-Your younger sibling or kids are arguing non stop over who is the strongest, Wolverine or Batman?
 Spiderman or Thanos?
 Well now you can have your answer.

+Simply select two fighters and make them fight to see who the winner is!

 ## :computer: [Click here](https://whowouldwin.surge.sh/) to see my live project!